OvidijusParsiunas/deep-chat/example-servers/go/README.md

 go run main.go
 ```

-If you want to use the OpenAI API examples, please create an `.env` file and define the `OPENAI_API_KEY` environment variable.
+If you want to use the proxies, please create an `.env` file and define the corresponding environment variables.
+E.g. if you want to use OpenAI API, define the `OPENAI_API_KEY` variable.
 See the `.env.example` file.

 ### :wrench: Improvements